Skip to content

 TL;DR

-• When to skip a tripod: If you need walking shots or moving product demos, a gimbal is usually the better tool than any iPhone tripod.
+When to skip a tripod: If you need walking shots or moving product demos, a gimbal is the better tool than any iPhone tripod.

-The best iPhone tripod for filming is the one that matches your shot: a full-height tripod for talking-head videos, a tabletop model for desk work, a MagSafe stand for quick clips, or a flexible rig when you need lights and mics.
-The old “one tripod fits everything” advice is what leads people to buy a tiny stand for a job that really needs eye-level height and a secure phone mount.
+The best iPhone tripod depends entirely on the shot: a full-height tripod for talking-head videos, a tabletop model for desk work, a MagSafe stand for quick clips, or a flexible rig when you add lights and mics.
+The "one tripod fits everything" advice is what leads people to buy a tiny stand for a job that really needs eye-level height and a secure phone clamp.
+The most common mistake we see is buying for portability first, then realizing the tripod never reaches the framing height the shot needed.

 ℹ️